zellyn/a2audit/v0/index.md

 ## E000A

 This is a data-driven test of main and auxiliary memory softswitch operation.
 We initialize $FF, $100, $200, $3FF, $427, $7FF, $800, $1FFF, $2000, $3FFF, $4000, $5FFF, and $BFFF in main RAM to value 1, and in auxiliary RAM to value 3.
 Then, we perform a testdata-driven sequence of instructions.
 Finally we (try to) increment all test locations.
 Then we test the expected values of the test locations in main and auxiliary memory.
 For more information on the operation of the auxiliary memory soft-switches, see Understanding the Apple IIe, by James Fielding Sather, Pg 5-22 to 5-28.

+## E000B

+This is a the Cxxx-ROM check part of the auxiliary memory data-driven test (see E000A for a description of the other part).
+After a full reset, we perform a testdata-driven sequence of instructions.
+Finally we check which parts of Cxxx ROM seem to be visible.
+We check C100-C2FF, C300-C3FF, C400-C7FF (which should be the same as C100-C2FF), and C800-CFFE.
+For more details, see Understanding the Apple IIe, by James Fielding Sather, Pg 5-28.